oliviaxyl/oliviaxyl/README.md

 ## I'm an Analyst!

-- 🔭  I’m currently working on Data Modeling.
+- 🔭  I’m intereted in on Data Modeling.
 - 🌱  I’m currently learning SQL and A/B Testing.
 - 💜  About Me: Love traveling & exploring Data Science.